JawadLegend/MERN_FULL_ECOMMERCE_WEBSITE/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **ALHASSAN ABDUL-JAWAD**, I have created this tutorial to teach MERN Stack.
+My name is **ALHASSAN ABDUL-JAWAD**, I have created this tutorial to add to my portfolio, feel free to learn, modify but its not meant for production purpose.

 # Prerequisite